oa-333/elog/README.md

     ELOG_FMT_INFO("This is an unsigned integer {} and a string '{}'", 5, "hi");

-Using binary logging (fmtlib-style only):
+Using binary logging (fmtlib-style only, no formatting takes place in macro):

     ELOG_BIN_INFO("This message is not formatted at all during this call, param {}, param , param {}, 2, true, "some string param");